 Eloy is a medium-sized city located in the state of Arizona.
-With a population of 17,059 people and four constituent neighborhoods, Eloy is the 40th largest community in Arizona.
+With a population of 17,042 people and four constituent neighborhoods, Eloy is the 43rd largest community in Arizona.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Eloy has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Eloy has few renters and college students.
 But the biggest reason it is quieter in Eloy than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Eloy may be for you.

 Eloy is an extremely ethnically-diverse city.
 The people who call Eloy home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Eloy, accounting for 52.09% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Eloy residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Eloy include Irish, English, Italian, and French .
+Important ancestries of people in Eloy include German, Irish, English, Italian, and European.